 Christensen is married and has five children, two of whom, Cassandra Christensen Barney and Emily Christensen McPhie, are also alumnae of the College of Fine Arts and Communications at BYU and are notable artists.
-James and his wife, Carole co-chair of the Mormon Arts Foundation and currently live in Orem, Utah.
+He and his wife, Carole, are co-chair of the Mormon Arts Foundation.